gahan-corporation/wyatt/doc/source/_sources/reference/translations.rst.txt

 ================

-When it comes to more "imperative" situations in Python code or Javascript code, Odoo cannot automatically export translatable terms so they must be marked explicitly for export.
+When it comes to more "imperative" situations in Python code or Javascript code, Gerp cannot automatically export translatable terms so they must be marked explicitly for export.
 This is done by wrapping a literal string in a function call.